BernhardEgger/SingularityAnacondaTensorflow/README.md

 # SingularityAnacondaTensorflow

-A simple Singularity container containing Anaconda3-5.2.0 (Python 3) and most recent tensorflow with GPU support on an Ubuntu 14.04 (trusty)
+A simple Singularity container containing Anaconda3-5.2.0 (Python 3) and most recent tensorflow with GPU support on an Ubuntu 14.04 (trusty).
+Uses the graphics card driver installed on the system (using Singularitys native GPU support by `--nv`)

 How to use: